BOOKS

 A Classic That Earns Its Status

 Stuart Little succeeds because it respects both its protagonist and its audience.
-White creates a character whose small stature never diminishes his dignity or agency.
-The adventures feel genuine rather than contrived, and the emotional moments—particularly Stuart's friendship with Margalo—carry real weight.
+Stuart's small stature never diminishes his dignity or agency.
+The adventures feel genuine rather than contrived, and the emotional moments—particularly Stuart's search for Margalo after she disappears—carry real weight.

-The book works exceptionally well for readers aged 6-10, though younger children will enjoy it as a read-aloud while older readers can appreciate its craftsmanship.
+The book works exceptionally well for readers aged 6-10, and works equally well as a read-aloud for younger children.
 The vocabulary challenges growing readers without overwhelming them, and the chapter structure supports developing attention spans.

 Some contemporary readers might wish for more diverse characters or modern sensibilities, but the book's fundamental themes of acceptance, courage, and family love remain as relevant today as when White first wrote them.